 400 square feet for the first line item.

-One of the biggest misconceptions we run into when speaking with new customers is how much using shou sugi ban will cost them.
 Shou sugi ban is actually on-par or cheaper than most stain-grade alternatives of the same grade.
 KD wood is often cheaper since it is made from lower grade fiber or millwork.
 Additionally, shou sugi ban is maintenance-optional (it never really needs to be re-oiled unless you prefer to) which makes the long-term cost-performance a no-brainer for custom homes.

 1. It's inexpensive.
 Compared to stain-grade alternatives, the long-term cost-performance when factoring in maintenance and replacement is lower than the average wood siding.